 Learn more about each of our advocacy priorities below.

 Preventing youth tobacco and vaping initiation and exposure are important to reducing tobacco-related diseases.
+Preventing youth tobacco and vaping initiation and exposure are important to reducing tobacco-related diseases.

-been rising steadily for at least a decade.
-By 2018, suicide was the second leading cause of death for youths ages 10-24 years.
-Researchers have found that between March and October 2020, emergency department visits for mental health emergencies rose by 24% for children ages 5-11 years and 31% for children ages 12-17 years.
-In addition, emergency department visits for suspected suicide attempts increased nearly 51% among girls ages 12-17 years in early 2021 compared to the same period in 2019.
-We must provide our children quality mental health care when needed to avoid adverse outcomes such as poor school performance, a decline in overall health, and injury or death from suicide attempts.
+Even before the pandemic, rates of childhood mental health issues and suicide had been steadily rising for over a decade.
+By 2018, suicide had become the second leading cause of death among youth ages 10-24.
+Research indicates that between March and October 2020, emergency department visits for mental health emergencies surged by 24% among children ages 5-11 and by 31% among adolescents ages 12-17.
+Additionally, in early 2021, emergency department visits for suspected suicide attempts increased by nearly 51% among girls ages 12-17 compared to the same period in 2019.

 Substance use disorders remain a growing problem among young people.
 The rate of “nonmedical use” (i.e., use without a prescription or more than prescribed) of opioid medication by adolescents (aged 12-17) and young adults (aged 18-25) more than doubled between 1991-2012, and the rates of opioid use disorders, including heroin addiction, and fatal opioid overdoses increased in parallel.
 Neonatal Abstinence Syndrome (NAS) is another devastating consequence from the substance use epidemic that impacts the most vulnerable population in West Virginia.